 Greyhounds are incredibly intelligent dogs, which means they get bored very quickly if they’re left on their own.

-This, coupled with separation anxiety, can mean that they damage apartments just because they’re wanting to play and find something to do to take their mind off you being gone.
+This, coupled with separation anxiety, can mean that they damage apartments just because they want to play and find something to do to take their mind off you being gone.

-If you’re planning to be away for 12+ hours at a time, it’s best to employ a dog sitter to look after your greyhound and spend some time playing with them.
+If you plan to be away for 12+ hours at a time, it’s best to employ a dog sitter to look after your greyhound and spend some time playing with them.

 Do Greyhounds Have Separation Anxiety?